 Remuneration — the Company shall comply with national laws and regulations with regard to wages and benefits.
 All work related activities are carried out on the basis of a recognised employment relationship established according to national law and practice.

-Ensure that all its key contractors, sub-contractors and suppliers are aware of this policy.
+its key contractors, sub-contractors and suppliers are made aware of this policy.

 Training on this policy, forms part of the induction process for all individuals who work for the Company, and annually thereafter.
 In addition, this policy shall be available internally via HR SharePoint and shall be publicly available on the Company’s website.
 This policy shall also be communicated to key suppliers, contractors and business partners, specifically those that are connected to the UK Surgical Business.

-Ben Hesketh General Manager, UK&I June 2021 — Version 5
+Jenni White General Manager, UK&I June 2023 — Version 7